- Default Networks

-- A WAN connection you configured during the initial setup, if Firewalla Gold is in Router Mode.
+- A WAN connection you configured during the initial setup, if Firewalla is in Router Mode.

 - A default Local Network (LAN) that bridges the rest of the Ethernet Ports.
 Devices can join Firewalla's default Local network by connecting directly to one of these ports using an ethernet cable, or to a wireless access point or wired switch that connects to these ports.

 Firewalla Gold has 4 Ethernet ports.
 Port 4 is the default WAN port in Router Mode, and the default port connects to the router in Simple/DHCP Mode.
 Ports 1, 2, 3, 4 can be configured to have their own network space.
 They can also be configured as VLAN trunking ports.

 Here is a guide on how to change the default port 4 used for the WAN connection into another port.

 The Network Manager screen (Home -> Network) shows all the existing networks with their IP range, VLAN ID, and the ethernet ports they are using.

 If you want to create your own network, tap Create Network, then choose the network type.

 During the initial setup, Firewalla will auto-detect the connection type of your network.

-Multi-WAN Connection: If you have more than one WAN connection, you can create a new connection in Network Manager after the initial setup.
-Please find more details here: Firewalla Gold feature guide: Multi-WAN.
+If you wish to have more than one WAN connection, you can create a new connection in Network Manager after the initial setup.
+Please find more details here: Firewalla feature guide: Multi-WAN.